 - Humidity: Bat plants grow in high humidity areas.

 - Watering: Water thoroughly and drain off the excess water.

 - Fertilizer: Feed with a diluted balanced liquid fertilizer every two weeks during the growing season.

 - Pruning: Remove old leaves as they die off.

 - Insects and Disease: Tacca flowers experience few insect problems.
-Proper watering, will prevent root rot from developing.
+Watch out for aphids, slugs and snails when growing in the landscape.